iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> Since a recent update I get alert after alert after alert if I don't have BT or GPS enabled.
+One alert is enough.
+I don't want to have this on when I'm at home and I don't want to be constantly spammed with alerts.
+It is enough to make me consider deleting the app, which is counter productive, Virginia.<br> :date: __2021-03-16 10:56:08__

 > Does not scan every day...last scan over a week ago.
 Only way to fix is uninstall and redo...but then you lose the past 14 days.....for all the money virginia has been given you think they would have spent a little more on this..but no they need to work on gun control instead<br> :date: __2021-03-11 01:20:34__